Self Introducing and Pilosophy

 The toggle action may well be obsolete and many would regard

 the Luger Pistol as a part of history.
-But it is often of great
+But it is often of great value

-Wagner, KTS and many others have followed this path.
+many others have followed this path.

 Where can we possess our own genuine piece of history and